fusionby2030/moxie/docs/source/predicting_profiles.rst

 Goals
 ~~~~~

-#.
-Generate density (and tempearture) profiles using VAEs
+1. Generate density (and tempearture) profiles using VAEs
-#.
-Encode machine control parameters into the inputs and or latent space (dreaming)
+2. Encode machine control parameters into the inputs and or latent space (dreaming)

   * Dual headed VAE, with one highway taking inputs, the other taking profiles, then concat before latent space.
   * Entanglement of latent space with inputs?
 Not sure how this works but sounds fancy
   * Two separate VAEs with entangled latent space, then modular switch encoding components to get input -> profile
-#.
-Extent machine control parameters + profile inputs into a time evolving predictor
+3. Extent machine control parameters + profile inputs into a time evolving predictor
   * Take previous time step params + profiles to predict next time step profile
-#.
-Diagnostics as inputs???
+4. Diagnostics as inputs???
+5. Establish physics informed neural networks (PINN)
+   * Requiring plasma edge to have 0 temperature and density (in the loss?)

 Accomplished
 ~~~~~